-Where $J{n\pm}$ is number of spin-polarized electrons injected into the laser per WL state and unit time. τ{smv} and τ{sng} are spin relaxation time in WL and QD which limit to infinite.
+Where $J{n\pm}$ is number of spin-polarized electrons injected into the laser per WL state and unit time. $\tau{sm\nu}$ and τ{snq} are spin relaxation time in WL and QD which limit to infinite.
 We neglect spin-dependent spontaneous radiative recombination in WL.
 Note that due to charge neutrality, we could decouple the rate equations for spin-dependent electrons from those for holes.
-Figs. 6 and 7 determine time dependency of levels occupancy probabilities by spin-up electrons in QD andWLat the fixed spin polarized injection.
+Figs. 6 and 7 determine time dependency of level occupancy probabilities by spin-up electrons in QD and WL at the fixed spin polarized injection.